-As I pour the last of the tea, Jane tells me that, besides the love of her parents, she has had two ‘graftings’ that have helped her become who she is today.
+As I pour the last of the tea, Jane tells me that besides the love of her parents, she has had two ‘graftings’ that have helped her become who she is today.
 “I stripped away things that hurt me, I created a cocoon that stunted my fragile tree… forever stunted, but over-reaching.”

 “The first graft was encouraged by Ms. Elliott, my high school councillor.
-She told me I had the intellect to go to university and helped arrange scholarships.
+She told me that I had the intellect to go to university and helped arrange scholarships.
 Even as I slept in a moldy lean-to and was poor, I knew I could solve it with my mind.”

 It was while completing a degree at UBC that Jane came upon the deeds to the Ikeda family properties.

 “And still I trusted the government and wrote a letter with the deeds enclosed, there were no photo copies.
 I sent them off feeling my family was owed some compensation.”